Chicago 1st graders' portable sink invention earns them national spotlight

 "I had to prep her like, it's ok if you don't win," her mom said.
 "And they called her name for 1st place and I was like, ah!"

-Now America can find out about Kailey's invention when she appears on "Good Morning America" later this week.
+Now America can find out about Kailey's invention when she appears on "Strahan, Sara and Keke" later this week.
 Kid inventors are being featured each day.

 "I'm really excited!"
 Kailey said.